VacheBurdiashvili/Speech-Enhancement-in-Python/README.md

 ## Overview

 In real-life scenarios, speech signals are often corrupted by white, stationary or non-stationary noise.
 Thus, reducing the speech clarity and quality.
-In order to improve that I used 3 classical DSP techniques: Spectal Filtering (Spectral Subtraction), Wiener Filtering and Adaptive Filtering (LMS). *I decided not to go into the heavy maths of each of the techniques here, as they are explained in Jupyter notebook files*
+In order to improve that I used 3 classical DSP techniques: Spectral Filtering (Spectral Subtraction), Wiener Filtering and Adaptive Filtering (LMS). *I decided not to go into the heavy maths of each of the techniques here, as they are explained in Jupyter notebook files*

 ## How I did it